 Cemented Carbide—the most popular substrate used in milling cutters/end mills, it is an alloy of Tungsten carbide (WC) mixed with cobalt (Co) to make a powder which is then pressed and sintered.
 The hardness of cemented carbide is at a level between diamond and sapphire and weight is about twice as iron.
 WC is the main ingredient and the cobalt functions as an adhesive.

 Cemented carbide is hard but fragile, therefore it is important to consider the balance of hardness and toughness according to the intended use.
 The goal is to continuously improve upon corrosion, heat, and wear resistance.
-That is why Carbide Grades are available in an exceptionally vast range of combinations from long list of elite manufacturers around the globe.
+That is why Carbide Grades are available in an exceptionally vast range of combinations from a long list of elite manufacturers around the globe.

 Components of Carbide Grades Include:

 The Recipe: Varying mixing ratios are used to create the ideal recipe.
-As well as adding additional ingredients, such as such chromium, nickel, tantalum and titanium.
+As well as adding additional ingredients, such as chromium, nickel, tantalum and titanium.

 Cobalt (Co) Percentage: An increase in cobalt (Co) generally increases the transverse rupture strength and the toughness, but you will sacrifice some hardness.
 The percentage of cobalt is by weight.
 When someone says 10% or 12% Cobalt by weight, it actually equals a much greater amount by volume.
 A 12% cobalt content by weight could be more than 20% by volume.